USS Marabout

 Marabout was laid down 20 December 1940 by the Herreshoff Mfg.
 Co., Bristol, Rhode Island; launched 17 February 1941; sponsored by Mrs. R. F. Haffenreffer; and commissioned 8 July 1941.

 World War II service

 Following shakedown off the mid Atlantic seaboard, Marabout was assigned to the 1st Naval District at Boston, Massachusetts.
 On 9 December, two days after the United States entered World War II, she sailed for Bermuda to help combat German U-boats in the western Atlantic Ocean.

 German subs plant mines on U.S. East Coast

 In May 1942, the U-boats began laying mines off the Atlantic coasts.
-Starting 14 May at St. Johns, Newfoundland, these activities threatened merchantmen as far as St. Lucia in the West Indies.
+Starting 14 May at St. John's, Newfoundland, these activities threatened merchantmen as far as St. Lucia in the West Indies.
 Marabout, a coastal minesweeper, had the mission of ensuring safe passage to Allied shipping through the entrances of the ports.